niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 You, when you realize the true complexity of the question.
 ```

-At a glance, one might think to define "similarity" as the
+At a glance, one might define "similarity" as the
-proportion of questions both students responded to with the exact same answer.
+proportion of questions both students responded to with the exact same answer:
-In other words, count the number of questions that had identical answers,
-and divide by the total number of questions on the exam.
-I mean, if two students collaborate/copy on an exam,
+if two students collaborate on an exam,
-we expect them to have identical (or near-identical) answers, right?
+we expect them to have identical (or near-identical) answers...
+Right?
-Well, sure, that's true:
+Sure, that's true:
-students who collaborate/copy will likely have a lot of identical answers.
+students who collaborate will likely have many identical answers.
-However, the reverse direction is not necessarily true:
+However, the reverse is not necessarily true:
-students who have a lot of identical answers didn't necessarily collaborate/cheat:
 assuming the instructor wrote a fair exam,
 students *should* hopefully converge towards the correct answers,
-meaning two students who mastered all of the course materials should have identical
+meaning two students who did really well will *also* have a lot of identical answers
-(or near-identical) exams (all of the right answers).
+(the *correct* answers).
 In the world of statistics,
-we call this simple model [non-identifiable](https://en.wikipedia.org/wiki/Identifiability):
+we call this a [non-identifiable](https://en.wikipedia.org/wiki/Identifiability) model:
-two different input scenarios (collaborate vs. just do well on the exam)
+two different input scenarios (collaborate vs. both did well on the exam)
 result in the same outcome (high proportion of identical answers),
 so the proportion of identical answers may not be super informative in cheating detection on its own.

-TODO TALK ABOUT SHARED IDENTICAL ANSWERS
+Okay, so shared identical *correct* responses might not be super informative,
+but what about shared *incorrect* responses?
+If two students make the exact same mistake on multiple questions,
+that could be suspicious.
+But what about True/False questions?
+If two students get the question wrong,
+they *must* have the same wrong answer:
+there's only one possible wrong answer!
+As an extension of this line of thinking,
+even if there are multiple possible wrong answers,
+some wrong answers will be more frequent than others:
+the same misconception will likely lead to the same wrong answer,
+and more common misconceptions will lead to more frequent wrong answers.
+In other words,
+the *uniqueness* of a shared wrong answer is interesting.

+TODO

 ```{glossary}
 Detection